September 29 – October 1, 2023 | Friday – Sunday | 9 am – 4 pm CA time

-This workshop pushes you out of your safe zone and into a brand new, looser, abstract direction drawing, painting and collaging the contemporary nude.
+This workshop pushes you out of your safe zone and into a brand new, looser, abstract direction drawing and painting the contemporary nude.
 You will learn expressive painting techniques for the modern painter.
 If you ever wanted to learn how to paint the freestyle abstract figure, this workshop is for you.
 Color is explained and explored.
 You will learn the 12 Design Compositions for a successful painting.
 Your “drawing the nude” skills are not a prerequisite.

 The second day of the workshop will include working directly with the live model in a variety of undraped, partially draped and nude poses.
 You will do lots of paint sketching, gestural drawing and finger painting techniques.